qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/server/getting_started.rst

 If you wish, you can check |checkbox| :guilabel:`Add geometry to feature response`.
 This will include in the GetFeatureInfo response the geometries of the features in a text format.

+As many web clients can’t display circular arcs in geometries you have the option to segmentize the geometry before sending it to the client in a GetFeatureInfo response.
+This allows such clients to still display a feature’s geometry (e.g. for highlighting the feature).
+You need to check the
+|checkbox| :guilabel:`Segmentize feature info geometry` to activate the option.

 If you want QGIS Server to advertise specific request URLs in the WMS GetCapabilities response, enter the corresponding URL in the :guilabel:`Advertised URL` field.

 Furthermore, you can restrict the maximum size of the maps returned by the GetMap request by entering the maximum width and height into the respective fields under :guilabel:`Maximums for GetMap request`.